armory/docs/content/en/scale-agent/install/quickstart.md

 * Configures MinIO as the persistent storage provider (instead of Redis or cloud storage)
 * Installs MySQL and configures Clouddriver to use MySQL
-* Installs the plugin; enables Clouddriver Account Management
+* Enables Clouddriver Account Management
+* Installs the plugin
 * Creates a ServiceAccount, ClusterRole, and ClusterRoleBinding for the Scale Agent service
 * Deploys the service